I own nothing

-"You were suppose to call when your plane landed," his sister chastised lightly, the soft buzz of children laughing barely audible in the background, "but I take it everything went fine."
+"You were supposed to call when your plane landed," his sister chastised lightly, the soft buzz of children laughing barely audible in the background, "but I take it everything went fine."

 "Oh yes, sorry," he apologized, "got a little caught up."
 He cursed and honked as the car in front of him came to an abrupt stop.
 "Traffic's terrible and a wounded manatee was brought in with no one around other than Dane."

 His sister clicked her tongue sympathetically, even though she had no idea who Dane was.
 "I'm sure he'll keep it under control until you arrive," she soothed.

-"He better," He growled, gripping the wheel tightly.
+"He better," Poseidon growled, gripping the wheel tightly.

 "Drive safely," Hestia reminded him, to which he grumbled but assured her he would, and always did.

 "Uh-huh," she said dubiously.
 A childish shriek of laughter cut across the phone and Hestia called something after her exuberant charges while Poseidon grimaced.
 His headache was bad enough without children, thank you very much.
-"Well I best be off, just wanted to make sure you landed safely—oh but one more thing.
-Ares's birthday is in three weeks Poseidon – do try to be there."
+"Well I best be off, I just wanted to make sure you landed safely—oh but one more thing.
+Ares' birthday is in three weeks Poseidon, do try to be there."

-"Oh yes, I wouldn't miss it for the world," He grumbled.
+"Oh yes, I wouldn't miss it for the world," he huffed, rolling his eyes.

 Hestia sighed, but let it go, "Alright.
 Drive safe, good luck with the calf."

-"Thank you," Poseidon said and heard her hang up.
+"Thank you," Poseidon said and listened as the line clicked off.
 He let his phone fall from his ear and onto his lap without bothering to call Dane back.
-It would only distract the lad.
+It would only distract the idiot.
 He prayed the calf was strong enough to survive until he arrived.
 He looked ahead at the inching traffic and sighed.
 It was going to be a long day.

 And indeed it was.
-Poseidon pulled into his driveway eight hours later – exhausted.
+Poseidon pulled into his driveway eight hours later, utterly exhausted.
 The little manatee was stable—at least for the night.
 He left Dane explicit instructions and told the idiot to call him with any changes.
 He sat in his car for a few moments, closing his eyes and relaxing for the first time since the plane ride.
 His back ached, his feet were sore, and all he really wanted to do was go to bed.
-Finally he roused himself enough to stumble out of his car.
-He left his luggage in the trunk—he'd get it tomorrow—and made his way up the drive to the porch.
-To his surprise he found someone waiting for him.
+Finally he roused himself enough to stumble out of the car.
+He left his luggage in the trunk—he would get it tomorrow—and made his way up the drive to the porch.

 A man was sitting on his steps, looking for all the world like he belonged there.
 He wore a moderate suit, had an unassuming haircut and a forgettable face, and held a worn suitcase at his side.
 He smiled wearily when he saw Poseidon and stood up, wobbling slightly.

-"Hello Mr. Poseidon Olympia, I was beginning to worry you'd never show up."
-He said, extending a hand.
+"Hello Mr. Poseidon Olympian, I was beginning to worry you'd never show up," the stranger said, extending a hand.

-After his long tiring day, dealing with idiotic interns and a critically injured calf Poseidon was running on autopilot by this time, so he simply stared blankly at the man.
+After his long tiring day, dealing with idiotic interns and a critically injured calf, Poseidon was running on fumes and little else, so he simply stared blankly at the man.
 If his brain were functioning at its normal capacity, he would have berated the stranger for camping out on his porch without Poseidon's consent and forcibly removed the man from his yard.
 As it was, Poseidon simply frowned.
-Sally Jackson, the name was familiar but his mind was working to sluggishly for him to make a connection.
+Sally Jackson, the name was familiar but his mind was working too sluggishly for him to make a connection.

 "Look Mayer, I've had a hard day, I'm exhausted and probably still a little jet lagged."

-"You have a large beautiful house," Mayer said, following Poseidon to the kitchen.
+"You have a large and beautiful home," Mayer said, following Poseidon into to the kitchen.

-"Yes, thank you," Poseidon said distracted, sitting down at the table and looking expectantly at the lawyer, "now, what is so important you decided to camp on my doorstep?"
+"Yes, thank you," Poseidon said distractedly, sitting down at the table and looking expectantly at the lawyer, "now, what is so important you decided to camp on my doorstep for?"

 "Well?"
-He snapped, "Do not toy with me Mayer.
-I will not take to it kindly if you're pulling my leg.
+He snapped, "Do not toy with me, Mayer.
+I will not take it kindly if you're pulling my leg.
 You said you had waited too long?"

-"Yes too long, far to long.
-But, in my defense I was not informed until two months ago…" Mayer muttered putting his suitcase on the table.
+"Yes too long, far too long.
+But, in my defense, I was not informed until two months ago . . ."
+Mayer muttered, putting his suitcase on the table.
 "Do you remember Sally Jackson?"
-Mayer asked fidgeting with edge of the suitcase, looking far less sure of himself now then he had been outside.

 Poseidon paused and thought.
 The name was very familiar.
 It reminded him of light and kindness and the color blue, of all things.
-He turned his head, the motion of the ocean just beyond his window catching his attention . . . and then he remembered—Sally Jackson the woman who saved his life, a bright light in the darkest moment of his life.
-His wife, Amphitrite, had died earlier that year in childbirth.
-He had gotten a call at work when the call came in that she went into labor and rushed to the hospital, but he was too late.
+He turned his head, the motion of the ocean just beyond his window catching his attention . . . and then he remembered—Sally Jackson was the woman who saved his life, a bright light in the darkest moment of his life.
+His wife, Amphitrite, died earlier that year in childbirth.
+He was at work when the call came in that she went into labor and he rushed to the hospital, but he was too late.
 The loss of both his wife and child devastated him.
 Words could not even begin to describe his despair.

 "Well…Sally didn't send me," Mayer muttered, shifting uncomfortably.
 "Sally Jackson's dead."

 Poseidon leaned back, startled.
 Dead?
 Well, that was unexpected.
 Sally was a great person and sure it was sad she was dead, there was one less kind person in a world that was too short on them, but he did not understand why her lawyer was in his kitchen.

-"Oh…" Poseidon said, unsure of what else to say.
-Sure, it was sad, but he had not really known Sally that well, and had not been in contact with her for over fourteen year.
+"Oh . . ."
+Poseidon said, unsure of what else to say.
+As sad as it was he hadn't really known Sally all that well, and hadn't been in contact with her for almost fourteen years.
 "Why are you here then?"

 "Her will," Mayer said, and produced a paper from his suitcase.
 Instead of handing it over, however, he kept the paper close to him, pulled against his chest as he hesitated.

-"Oh yeah she left something alright," he muttered.
+"Oh yes, she left you something alright," Mayer muttered.
 He shook his head and looked back up at Poseidon.
 "Sally died last year, in a car accident."

 "Last year?"
-Poseidon repeated, frowning and eyeing Mayer suspiciously, "why did it take you so long to get around to me?"
+Poseidon repeated, frowning and eyeing Mayer suspiciously now, "why did it take you so long to get around to me?"

 "Ah, you see, I've been out of the country for a while and when I got back I thought all of her things had been wrapped up.
 But it seems they read the wrong will.
 She didn't change much in her last will, only one thing.
-A letter for Poseidon Olympia."
+A letter for, ah, Poseidon Olympian."

-"That would be me," Poseidon said, annoyed the man's continued vagueness.
+"That would be me," Poseidon said, annoyed at the man's continued vagueness.

 "Here," Mayer said, shoving the paper at him.
 Poseidon took the document, still eyeing the lawyer suspiciously as he turned it over.

 It was a short letter:

 I don't know how to start this letter, it seems so fanciful to me, like something out of a movie or a book.
 But this is very much real and I feel terrible, so wretchedly terrible.
-And I'm sorry, so so sorry.
+And I'm sorry, so, so sorry.
 Please believe me.
-I often though of contacting you, telling you, but I was too afraid.
+I often thought of contacting you, of telling you, but I was too afraid.
 I don't know how to put this gently so I'll just come right out: we have a son.

 I was so scared when I found out I was pregnant, but I couldn't make myself call you.
-You had just lost your wife and baby, just starting to pick up the pieces of your life.
-You had left on that exploration with your mentor in the Pacific when I got the test results.
+You had just lost your wife and baby, just started to pick up the pieces of your broken life.
+You left on that exploration with your mentor in the Pacific when I got the test results.
 I couldn't call you.
 Maybe I should have as Percy got older, but I could never make myself do it.
 Perhaps I was afraid, or selfish because I always wanted him beside me.

 If you're reading this then I'm dead and my Percy is alone.
 It wouldn't be so painful if only I knew he would be okay.
 I need him to be safe, and loved.
-Please, I know this may be too much to soon, but please try and be there for him.
+Please, I know this may be too much too soon, but please try and be there for him.
 Please.
 You of all people know what it is like to be totally alone.
 Don't let our son feel that.

 Always with the greatest love,

 Poseidon stared at the letter.
 And stared.
-Finally, after a long while of simply staring at the letter, reading and re-reading every line to be sure he had not been mistaken, he looked up at Mayer.
+Finally, after a long while of simply staring at the letter, reading and re-reading every line to be sure he hadn't been mistaken, he looked up at Mayer.

 "Here, I've got a picture of him," Mayer said, pulling a picture from the suitcase.
-He handed it to Poseidon, who hesitatingly took it.
+He handed it to Poseidon, who hesitantly took it.

 Poseidon started when he looked at the picture.
-The boy in the picture was about thirteen or fourteen years old.
+The boy in the photograph was about thirteen or fourteen years old.
 He had Poseidon's hair, his build just as the letter said, but his eyes were covered up behind a pair of dark sunglasses.
-For a ludicrous moment Poseidon almost thought he was looking at a childhood picture of himself until he noticed some very distinct differences.
+For a ludicrous moment, Poseidon almost thought he was looking at a childhood picture of himself until he noticed some very distinct differences.
 He was dressed simply, darkly, the boy in the picture.
-His hands were in his pockets and his shoulder slight hunched, like he was trying to protect himself from a cold wind.
-But that's not what caught his attention, what caught his attention was the child's expression.
-It was blank, hard…alone.
+His hands were in his pockets and his shoulder slightly hunched, like he was trying to protect himself from a cold wind.
+But that's not what caught his attention; what caught his attention was the child's expression.
+It was blank, hard . . . alone.